 So you have all the answers to your question and all are documented in a well-structured format.
 If you need to enable user-mode in Linux there’s a wiki page for that, if you have an older dell n5110 Inspiron laptop and want to know the compatibility with the OS there is a wiki page for that also.

 Manjaro wiki is so useful and very relevant to new users who want to learn more about Arch-based systems and don’t have to search randomly on the web.

 From the above description, you already know why Manjaro Linux is so popular among new and advanced users.
 It’s a very user-friendly OS that gives you all the wonderful tools and features of Arch Linux.

 In the Linux arena Arch, Linux dominates and Manjaro gives you all of that and at the same time, it’s the best distribution for gaming, general use, and especially for power users who want the power and customizability of Arch without the hassle.

 The rolling release feature lets you install the OS once and stay updated forever, on top of that you get probably one of the best hardware and software support where Manjaro supports almost every new and old piece of hardware, and the Arch User Repository (AUR) gives you all the latest package you could wish for.

-I have been using Manjaro for over 1 year now and I don’t find any drawbacks till now and personally, I think there’s a lot that Linux distributions can learn from Manjaro.
+I have been using Manjaro for over 1 year now and I don’t find any drawbacks till now personally, I think there’s a lot that Linux distributions can learn from Manjaro.

-Well, let me know what do you think of Manjaro do you love it or hate it and why? start feeding your opinion into this conversation down in the comments below and let me know what you think I’m curious to hear!
+Well, let me know what you think of Manjaro do you love it or hate it and why? start feeding your opinion into this conversation down in the comments below and let me know what you think I’m curious to hear!